The Pros and Cons of Different Types of Car Washes

 Professionals washing your car by hand will go over every inch with a thorough eye and use top-notch supplies.
 Automated car washes won’t notice their mistakes or errant dirt and spots, but a professional won’t let you leave with any dirt or water spots.
 Plus, you can splurge on waxing, detailing and interior cleaning.
 The only con is the extra time and money; hand-done car washes can cost from $20 to $50.
 But if your car needs some TLC, it could be worth it.

-Next, check out these cleaning tricks professional car washers won’t tell you.
+Now that you know these car wash pros and cons, check out these cleaning tricks professional car washers won’t tell you.